menu button

 £125.00

-Part of our social history, the container and its vessel would have been used in the 19th century by travelling doctors to avoid the possibility of breakage that an unprotected bottle would have been susceptible to.
+Part of our social history, this container and its vessel would have been used in the 19th century by travelling doctors to avoid the possibility of breakage that an unprotected bottle would have been susceptible to.
 This is a particularly large sized example.

 History